 Question you while you are being searched.

 The police officer told me to remove some of my clothes.
 Do I have to?

-If the police require you to remove your clothes, other than just outer clothing (like a coat or jacket), you are being strip-searched.
-The police cannot strip search unless they believe on reasonable grounds that a strip search is necessary and that the seriousness and urgency of the circumstances require it.
+If the police require you to remove your clothes, other than just outer clothing, you are being strip-searched.
+There are further safeguards and restrictions on police actions for strip searches.
+The police cannot strip search as a matter of policy or use these powers as a matter of course.
+The police must believe on reasonable grounds that a strip search is necessary and that the seriousness and urgency of the circumstances require it.

-Ask you to remove any clothing that is not necessary.
-However there can be disagreement over what clothes are necessary to remove;
+ask you to remove any clothing that is not necessary;

-There are further rules that are not mandatory, and police only need to comply with them so far as is reasonably practicable.
+There are further rules which are not mandatory and only need to be complied with as far as is reasonably practicable, including:

-The search must be conducted in a private place where no one of the opposite sex could see you; and
+the search must be conducted in a private place where no one of the opposite sex can see you; and

 If a police officer believes that you may have drugs, anything dangerous or illegal in your mouth or hair they are allowed to ask you to open your mouth or move your hair.
 For any other search of a body cavity, the police need to have your consent or a court order.

 The police officer found some drugs on me when they searched me.
 What should I do?

 If something is found on you during a search, you must give the police your correct name and address if asked.
 You do not need to give any other information or answer other questions.